nasa-itc/deployment/README.md

 ## Provisioning to Local Environment

 If you're deploying to an existing local environment, a simple script has been provided assuming that the environment is RHEL based called `deploy-local-env.sh`.
-This script will run ansible with the role of server, OS as REHL, and Ground set to NONE.
+This script will run ansible for you.
-The script can be edited manually to change these settings.
+The script can be edited manually to change settings as needed.
 Note that no new user will be created during this process as would typically be done when provisioning from scratch.
 Users are expected to be in the `domainusers` group to access shared source at `/opt/nos3`.